 "Sam is calm under pressure and provides excellent support to those instructing him.
 He is extremely client focused, pragmatic and commercial.
 In the case we worked on together, Sam showed particular skill in handling a challenging lay claimant and providing support to our witnesses." - Leading Associate in a top City firm.

-Sam is well regarded by those that instruct him for his eye for detail, cross examination skills and overall expertise.
-He has significant experience representing clients at the Employment Tribunal, including multiple-day hearings involving sexual misconduct and discrimination claims, and EAT.
+Sam is well regarded by those that instruct him for his eye for detail, cross-examination skills and overall expertise.

-His respondent clients include: well-known financial institutions, blue-chip companies, City recruitment agencies, utility companies, public authorities and NHS Trusts and associated organisations.
-Sam has an in-depth understanding of the financial markets as a result of his work in the TCI on many banking related disputes.
+His clients include banks, blue-chip companies, City recruitment agencies, utility companies, public authorities and NHS Trusts and associated organisations.
+Sam has an in-depth understanding of the international financial markets as a result of his work in the TCI on many international banking related disputes.

-Whilst he acts for both respondents and claimants, Sam has developed a practice in representing claimants in cases involving allegations of sexual misconduct and abuse.
+Sam has also developed a practice in representing claimants in cases involving allegations of sexual misconduct and abuse.
 These cases are often high profile and reported in the media.
-One particularly recent example is the case of A v Mike Hill MP (2021), which was widely reported in the press (read the Devereux news item here).
-This involved allegations of sex harassment and discrimination, victimisation, disability discrimination and whistleblowing (decision awaited from London Central Employment Tribunal).
-The Claimant was awarded in excess of £430,000.
+One example is A v Mike Hill MP (2021) which was widely reported in the press (read the Devereux news item here).
+The Claimant was ultimately awarded in excess of £430,000.

 In January 2022 Sam successfully represented British Gas Services Limited in the first case arising out of the business modernisation exercise (widely reported in the media as a “fire and rehire”) which resulted in the dismissal of over 400 engineers: Fisher and O’Donnell v British Gas Services Limited.